tadeohepperle/esnya/README.md

 TODO:

-kcal and protein switch on tap
+kcal and protein switch on tap  <CHECK>

 correct amount of protein and kcal in list items <CHECK>

-bucket title date: add kcal and protein in text
+bucket title date: add kcal and protein in text <CHECK>

 food item entry:
-- computed property gram equivalent
+- computed property gram equivalent  <CHECK>

 solve problem with everloading items

 header for dashboard